 - Avoid processed foods because they are high on sugar and artificial ingredients.

 - Take time out of your heavy schedule and work out for at least 15 – 20 minutes daily; inactivity is a major factor that contributes to dull and lifeless skin.

 - Try to stay happy as much as you can.

 - Eat right and on time, always.

 Most people believe that good skin is God-given.
-It is true to some extent, but you can certainly work towards ensuring a glowing skin by devoting few minutes daily towards skin care
+It is true to some extent, but you can certainly work towards ensuring a glowing skin by devoting a few minutes daily towards caring for your skin

 For dry skin